 "Let's go somewhere," Clematis said, and turned.
 He did not wait for Esel, only walked away from the circle of the light.
-His stride had a faltering quality to it that belied his nervousness, and Esel desperately wished she could go and join the girls who were splashing around.
-But some part of her tugged after the boy, like he had tied string to her middle finger, and so she followed him.
+His stride had a faltering quality to it that belied his nervousness, and Esel desperately wished she could go of her tugged after the boy, like he had tied string to her middle finger, and so she followed him.